Skip to main content

 Both your application and audition materials must be completed and received in order to be reviewed.

-Starting on November 1, 2022 communication regarding a callback and next steps will be sent no later than three weeks after an applicant's completed materials have been received.
+Starting September 1, 2023, communication regarding a callback and next steps will be sent no later than two weeks after an applicant's completed materials have been received.

-Thanks for your interest in OCU’s MFA in Screen Acting program.
-We look forward to receiving your application and audition materials and we hope to see you in Los Angeles and London soon!
+Thanks for your interest in our MFA in Screen Acting program.
+We look forward to receiving your application and audition materials.
+We hope to see you in Los Angeles and London soon!

 5331 • Critical Approaches to Film and Television